vacu9708/Study-records/Database/Keys/readme.md

 * ## Primary key
 One key selected among candidate keys
 * ## Foreign key
-The foreign key is used to reference the primary key of another table to ensure the **Referential Integrity**.
+The foreign key is used to reference the primary key of another table, which ensures the **Referential Integrity**.
 * ## Alternate key
 remaining keys after excluding the primary key